Interwoven Quotes

 Interwoven quotes by Sophie Winkleman

-#64.
 The past is now barely present in my thoughts.
 I believe the main reason for that is our children, since life with them in the here and now occupies all the space.
 They even squeeze out the most recent past: Ask me what I did three days ago and I can't remember.
 Ask me what Vanja was like two years ago, Heidi two months ago, John two weeks ago, and I can't remember.
 A lot happens in our little everyday life, but it always happens within the same routine, and more than anything else it has changed my perspective of time.
-For, while previously I saw time as a stretch of terrain that had to be covered, with the future as a distant prospect, hopefully a bright one, and never boring at any rate, now it is interwoven with our life here and in a totally different way. - Author: Karl Ove Knausgaard
+For, while previously I saw time as a stretch of terrain that had to be covered, with the future as a distant prospect, hopefully a bright one, and never boring at any rate, now it is interwoven with our life here and in a totally different way. ~ Karl Ove Knausgaard

 Interwoven quotes by Karl Ove Knausgaard